-Those who have passed the ARRT bone densitometry postprimary examination use the additional credential (BD).
+Technologists who have passed the ARRT bone densitometry postprimary examination use the additional credential (BD).

-The ISCD is another certifying agency.
-Individuals with a primary medical imaging or radiation therapy certification who have passed the ISCD certified bone densitometry technologist examination use the additional credential CBDT.
+ISCD is another certifying agency.
+Technologists with a primary medical imaging or radiation therapy certification who have passed the ISCD certified bone densitometry technologist examination use the additional credential CBDT.

-Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform cardiac-interventional and vascular-interventional procedures.
+Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification as outlined in these standards should perform cardiac interventional and vascular interventional procedures.

-Cardiac-interventional and vascular-interventional technologists prepare for their roles on the interdisciplinary team by meeting postprimary examination eligibility criteria as determined by the ARRT or CCI.
+Cardiac interventional and vascular interventional technologists prepare for their roles on the interdisciplinary team by meeting postprimary examination eligibility criteria as determined by the ARRT or CCI.

-Those who have passed the ARRT cardiac-interventional, cardiovascular-interventional or vascular-interventional radiography postprimary examinations use the additional credentials (CI), (CV) or (VI), respectively.
+Technologists who have passed the ARRT cardiac interventional, cardiovascular interventional and vascular interventional radiography postprimary examinations use the additional credentials (CI), (CV) or (VI).

 CCI is another certifying agency.
-Individuals with primary certification in radiography who have passed the CCI cardiovascular invasive specialist examination as a postprimary certification use the additional credential RCIS.
+Technologists with a primary certification in radiography who have passed the CCI cardiovascular invasive specialist examination as a postprimary examination use the additional credential RCIS.

-Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform computed tomography and molecular imaging procedures.
+Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification as outlined in these standards should perform computed tomography and molecular imaging procedures.